benjamshu/langdev/proto/README.md

 # THE PROTO-LANGUAGE

-The–proto-language serves to provide the core roots, grammars, and systems for development of the language.
+THE PROTO-LANGUAGE serves to provide the core roots, grammars, and systems for development of the language.
 It may be effectively utilized as a core for the development of sibling languages or for educational purposes.
-This document serves as a reference for various aspects of the proto-language and its development.
+This document serves as a reference for various aspects of THE PROTO-LANGUAGE and its development.

 Because it defines a proto-language, this document should be considered speculative, third-hand, and for reference purposes only.